The page covers:

 Galleria d'Arte Moderna del Comune di Roma: (left) (a rather annoyed) Cleopatra (1882) by Girolamo Masini (see his statue of Cola di Rienzo on the steps leading to Piazza del Campidoglio); (centre) a hall with statues of the 1930s (see those at Stadio dei Marmi); (right) The Shepherd (1930) by Arturo Martini (one of the many artists who chose to live at Anticoli)

 "Dome" and bell tower by Francesco Borromini and details of their decoration

-A church dedicated to St. Andrew in this area is recorded in a 1192 list of Roman churches; at a later time it became the national church of the Scottish community in Rome; when the Scots built a new church in Via delle Quattro Fontane S. Andrea delle Fratte was assigned to the Minimi, an order founded in 1474 by St. Francis of Paola.
+A church dedicated to St. Andrew in this area is recorded in a 1192 list of Roman churches; at a later time it became the national church of the Scottish community in Rome; when the Scots built a new church in Via delle Quattro Fontane S. Andrea delle Fratte was assigned to the Minims, an order founded in 1474 by St. Francis of Paola (see their Roman headquarters).